intel/neural-compressor/examples/notebook/tensorflow/alexnet_mnist/README.md

 Intel® Neural Compressor helps the user to simplify the processing to convert the fp32 model to int8/bf16.

-At the same time, Intel® Neural Compressor will tune the quanization method to reduce the accuracy loss, which is a big blocker for low-precision inference.
+At the same time, Intel® Neural Compressor will tune the quantization method to reduce the accuracy loss, which is a big blocker for low-precision inference.

 Intel® Neural Compressor is released in Intel® AI Analytics Toolkit and works with Intel® Optimization of TensorFlow*.